foundersandcoders/our-site-v3/src/pages/marketing/home.md

     quote: The best part of my experience with Founders and Coders are the people.
 It is a great community, with members of past cohorts teaching the current cohort.
 Everyone supports each other in their learning and wants to give back.
     image: /assets/media/ruth.jpg
 sticky:
-  text: We're postponing our winter 2020 cohort
+  text: We're changing our course requirements
-  cta: Read why
+  cta: Read how
-  href: /postponing-winter
+  href: /announcements/application-requirements-changes/
 ---

 {% include "components/video.njk" %}